gordonwoodhull/quarto-assistant/README.md

 This chatbot outputs all its responses in the form of Quarto documents.

+Using Quarto as the output format allows you to verify the results produced by an LLM in a reproducible way.

+### Implementation

 It is implemented in [Shiny for Python](https://shiny.posit.co/py/), using [chatlas](https://github.com/posit-dev/chatlas).

 Since Quarto documents can have arbitrary code in them, the chatbot spawns Quarto in a Docker container.
-Watch this space for published images.
+Watch this space for published Quarto images.

 Note: this is a single-user chatbot which serves its entire output directory at `output/`